 “At this point, I know nothing can break me,” Noel said.
 “I’m able to handle anything that is thrown at me.”

-Sixers, Busines, Featured, Top, Trade, DeAndre Jordan, Draymond Green, Dwight Howard, Jahlil Okafor, Joel Embiid, Kevin Garnett, Lucas Nogueira, Myles Turner, Nerlens Noel, Rudy Gobert, TJ McConnell, Philadelphia 76ers
+Sixers, Busines, Top, Trade, DeAndre Jordan, Draymond Green, Dwight Howard, Jahlil Okafor, Joel Embiid, Kevin Garnett, Lucas Nogueira, Myles Turner, Nerlens Noel, Rudy Gobert, TJ McConnell, Philadelphia 76ers